fablabbcn/employees-info/README.md

 4. Click the green **Commit Changes** button :heavy_check_mark:

-### Make changes to our main website fablabbcn.org
+### How do I make changes to our main website fablabbcn.org
 * Our [main website](https://fablabbcn.org) is 100% open with all it's content on [Github](https://github.com/fablabbcn/fablabbcn-web)
 * We host our page on Github Pages
    * Every git commit to the repository will automatically go to the live page (within a minute)
 * Github Pages use a Static Website generator called Jekyll
    * Jekyll has [Video Walkthroughs](https://jekyllrb.com/tutorials/video-walkthroughs/) - Watch them to learn the basics!
-* We are also trying out Forestry.io and CloudCannon to handle (abstract) adding content to the website
+* We are also trying out [Forestry.io](https://forestry.io/) and CloudCannon to handle (abstract) adding content to the website

-### Other links
+## Other links
 https://github.com/fablabbcn
 https://fablabbcn.org/about_us
 http://rules.fablabbcn.org